varun-balan/SimplyFit/README.md

 ## To run the app
 1. Navigate to the client directory, run `npm start`
+2. Set up MongoDB cluster
+3. Paste MongoDB Url into .env.test file
-2. Navigate to the server directory, run `npm start`
+4. Navigate to the server directory, run `npm start`

 On your local machine, client runs on `localhost` port `3000` and server runs on `5000`